In the face of increasing work loads, new projects starting and new group members arriving, I need to hold on to a fairly strict schedule.

 - Weekly reading groups organized by PhD students

-- Fifteen minute “soos” talks by all group members on a regular basis
+- Thirty minute “soos” talks by all group members on a regular basis

-- Various meetups, including Search Engines Amsterdam meetups, Amsterdam Data Science meetups
+- Various meetups, including Search Engines Amsterdam meetups, Amsterdam Data Science meetups, ICAI meetups

 - Monthly project meetings for larger projects